MorganKryze/ConsoleAppVisuals/docs/introduction/index.md

 # [Nuget package manager](#tab/nuget)

-If you are using Visual Studio, you can install the ConsoleAppVisuals library by following these steps in the video:
+If you are using Visual Studio open a C# project, then install the ConsoleAppVisuals library by following these steps in the video:

 > [!Video https://www.youtube.com/embed/IprbRazS3b8]

-That's it!
-You have installed the ConsoleAppVisuals library.

 # [.NET CLI](#tab/cli)